 Inference: The maximum observed time in the study is 5.91 years.
 The Kaplan Meier curve estimates the probability of survival for the 165 individuals with LDL below 100 mg/dL, the 453 individuals with LDL between 100 mg/dL and 159 mg/dL, and the 107 individuals with LDL of at least 160 mg/dL.
 We can see that, for all observed times, the highest probability of survival belongs to the group with the highest LDL (≥160 mg/dL).
 By the end of the study, we see that the group with the lowest LDL (<100 mg/dL) has the lowest survival probability, although its survival probability did not start to differ from that of the medium LDL group (100-159 mg/dL) until after about 900 days.

 From Cox proportional Hazards regression with a Hubert-White estimator of standard errors, we find that for each 1 mg/dL difference in serum LDL, the risk of death is 0.74% lower in the group with higher LDL.
 A Wald-based 95% CI suggests that this estimate would not be unusual if the true risk of death in the group with higher LDL were between 0.018% lower and 1.29% lower.
 We note that 0 is not contained in this interval.
 This estimate is statistically significant (two-sided p-value=0.009) at the 0.05 level so we have evidence to reject the null hypothesis that the instantaneous risk of death is the same for all observed levels of LDL.

+The answer is correct and concise.
+The descriptive statistics need more detail however (-1).
+For example, choosing three subgroups may have been underestimating the variance within groups.

+9/10

 2.